abinit/abinit_web/docs/troubleshooting.md

 Here is a check list :

-  * Check that the **units** are correct for your cell parameters and atomic positions. __ABINIT uses atomic unit by default__, but can use several other units if specified by the user, see (ABINIT input parameters)[https://docs.abinit.org/guide/abinit/#parameters).
+  * Check that the **units** are correct for your cell parameters and atomic positions. __ABINIT uses atomic unit by default__, but can use several other units if specified by the user, see [ABINIT input parameters](https://docs.abinit.org/guide/abinit/#parameters).
   * Check that the [typat](https://docs.abinit.org/variables/basic/#typat) atom types are correct with respect to [xred](https://docs.abinit.org/variables/basic/#xred) or [xcart](https://docs.abinit.org/variables/basic/#xcart).
   * Check that the **number of atoms** [natom](https://docs.abinit.org/variables/basic/#natom) is coherent with your list of coordinates, [xred](https://docs.abinit.org/variables/basic/#xred) or [xcart](https://docs.abinit.org/variables/basic/#xcart). __ABINIT reads only the coordinates of [natom](https://docs.abinit.org/variables/basic/#natom) nuclei, and **ignore others**__.
   * Relax first the atomic positions **at fixed primitive vectors** before optimizing the cell.
 Explicitly, use a first datadet with [optcell](https://docs.abinit.org/variables/rlx/#optcell) = 0, then a second dataset with non-zero [optcell](https://docs.abinit.org/variables/rlx/#optcell), in which you tell ABINIT to read optimized atomic positions using [getxred](https://docs.abinit.org/variables/rlx/#getxred) or [getxcart](https://docs.abinit.org/variables/rlx/#getxcart).
 In this second dataset, do not forget to use [dilatmx](https://docs.abinit.org/variables/rlx/#dilatmx) bigger than 1 if you expect the volume of the cell to increase during the optimization.
 Possibly after the atomic position relaxation, make a run with [chkdilatmx](https://docs.abinit.org/variables/rlx/#chkdilatmx)=0, then a third run with [dilatmx](https://docs.abinit.org/variables/rlx/#dilatmx)=1.
 See the additional suggestions in the documentation of [optcell](https://docs.abinit.org/variables/rlx/#optcell) .